 - Writing Proposals; Designing Posters; Applying for Funding

 How it Works:

 The free workshop series is open to all U of M undergraduate students.
 Students can decide to attend only those workshops that meet their interests, however, in order to receive a certificate of completion you must attend all workshops and complete short assignments.

+Please add these dates to your calendar.
 Participants who attend all workshops and complete all requirements will be eligible to receive the Think Like a Researcher Certificate (and UROP t-shirt).

 Quotes from student participants:

 - "It's quite helpful for learning about the basics of how research works."

 - "It was definitely worthwhile.
 Dense package of useful info."